 Common and Proper Uses of the Semicolon:

-- Use a semicolon to connect two independent clauses that are related to one another. - Example: They postponed plans to expand; they reduced production levels, laid off employees, or closed stores and offices altogether.
+- Use a semicolon to connect two independent clauses that are related to one another. - Example: We were on the moon; there wasn't much time to celebrate.

 Common and Proper Uses of the Colon: